Personal Injury Lawyer Lawrenceville, GA

 The Defendant Owed the Victim a Duty of Care

 Each day, we all have duties of care for those we know and complete strangers.
 A duty of care is the expectation to act reasonably and prudently to avoid unnecessary accidents and harm to others.
 Depending on the activity we are engaged in, this could range from not driving drunk or speeding to making sure that a product a company is selling is safe for consumers.

 Depending on the specifics of your Lawrenceville, GA accident, the duty of care the at-fault party owed you will be unique.

 The Defendant Failed To Uphold Their Duty of Care

-When someone leaves a bar in Atlanta, GA and drives home to Lawrenceville, GA while over the legal blood alcohol concentration limit, they are guilty of a criminal violation and have failed their duty of care to all others on the road.
-This is a simple and understandable failure of a duty of care, but there are many other failures that personal injury lawyers are skilled at identifying in order to prove fault and liability on behalf of their clients.
+When someone leaves a bar in Atlanta, GA, and drives home to Lawrenceville, GA while over the legal blood alcohol concentration limit, they are guilty of a criminal violation and have failed their duty of care to all others on the road.
+This is a simple and understandable failure of a duty of care, but there are many other failures that personal injury lawyers are skilled at identifying to prove fault and liability on behalf of their clients.

 This Failure Resulted in an Accident